 The State will know the number of individuals who need transition assistance after completion of a center's compliance determination certification renewal survey and after reviewing a center's plan of correction for remediation.
 The number of participants who may need transition assistance will depend on the number of participants attending the center.
-As of February 28.
-2022, the licensed capacity of CBAS centers ranged from 30 to 400 persons per day, and the average daily attendance was 126.
+As of September 30, 2022, the licensed capacity of CBAS centers ranged from 40 to 400 persons per day, and the average daily attendance was 126.

 CDA is confident that all CBAS centers will come into compliance with the federal requirements during their certification renewal process every two years on an ongoing basis.
 Initial assessment of all CBAS centers for compliance with HCB Settings Requirements was completed by December 31, 2019.
-CDA found all CBAS centers in compliance with HCB Settings requirements during their onsite certification survey or they gained compliance through corrective action by March 30, 2020.
+CDA found all CBAS centers in compliance with HCB Settings Requirements during their onsite certification survey or they gained compliance through corrective action by March 30, 2020.
 No CBAS centers were decertified due to noncompliance with the federal requirements after completion of their corrective action plans.
 Therefore, no CBAS participants needed to be transitioned to a compliant setting or referred to other services due to a center's decertification and closure as of March 30, 2020.
+Since this time, CDA continued to survey CBAS centers for compliance with the HCB Settings Requirements during the biennial certification renewal process.

-The following is the compliance determination data for CBAS centers that have been assessed for compliance with the HCB Settings Requirements and have completed their plans of correction as of February 28, 2022:
+As of September 30, 2022, 280 CBAS centers were certified and operating statewide.
+The following is the compliance determination data for CBAS centers that have been assessed for compliance with the HCB Settings Requirements and have completed their plans of correction as of September 30, 2022:

-- 1. Fully compliant with the federal HCBS requirements: 100% - 2.
-Could come into full compliance with modifications: 100% - 3.
+- 1. Fully compliant with the federal HCBS requirements: 100% (280 centers) - 2.
+Could come into full compliance with modifications: 100% (280 centers) - 3.
 Cannot comply with the federal requirements: None - 4.
-Are presumptively institutional in nature: None
+Are presumptively institutional in nature: None nature requiring heighted scrutiny, and no CBAS centers required closure due to non-compliance with the HCB Settings Requirements.